 The nickname stuck.
-Since his election victory on 17 March 2015, international and national media have both praised and ruminated on the once and future Israeli leader: “King Bibi”, ruler of his country’s politics.
+Since his election victory on 17 March 2015, international and national media have praised and ruminated on the once and future Israeli leader: “King Bibi,” ruler of his country’s politics.

 Indeed, in winning a fourth term, Netanyahu demonstrated his deep understanding of the forces driving Israeli political opinion.
 For much of the election campaign, commentators debated whether security or economic issues would prove the decisive factor in swinging the country’s voters.
 Netanyahu understood that it would be neither.
-Elections in Israel, are, for the majority of voters, a matter of cultural identification with “left” or “right”.
-Here, Netanyahu knew, he had a distinct advantage, one that ultimately proved to be his trump card.
+Instead, for most voters, elections in Israel are a matter of cultural identification with “left” or “right.”
+Here, Netanyahu knew, he had a distinct advantage, which ultimately proved to be his trump card.
 Recognizing why Netanyahu had this advantage is central to contemplating Israel’s present and future.

 The years that followed only added to the old elite’s woes.
 The numbers of religious, and especially Haredi (ultra-Orthodox), Israelis grew.
-A million Jews immigrated from the former Soviet Union.
-These groups, too, felt estranged from the cultural elite, which increasingly concentrated in what became known as the “State of Tel Aviv”.
-In 1996, this coalition brought about a surprise victory for the right-wing Likud prime ministerial candidate, Benyamin Netanyahu.
+In addition, a million Jews immigrated from the former Soviet Union.
+These groups, too, felt estranged from the cultural elite, which increasingly concentrated in what became known as the “State of Tel Aviv.”
+Finally, in 1996, this coalition brought about a surprise victory for the right-wing Likud prime ministerial candidate, Benyamin Netanyahu.
 Even then, press reports spoke of a new Israel, a Mizrahi-religious-Russian coalition toppling the old establishment and taking power.

 Battle of Culture and Identity

 Netanyahu understood that intuitively, it seems.
 Throughout the campaign, he pushed the buttons of culture-war issues.
 One day, he posted a harsh Facebook attack on the Yedioth Ahronoth newspaper, calling attention to what many on the right view as left-wing dominance in the media.
-On another, he barred several judges from the annual Israel Prize for Literature because of their left-wing sympathies.
-This, too, called attention to a widespread resentment of left-wing Ashkenazi domination of cultural institutions.
+He barred several judges from the annual Israel Prize for Literature because of their left-wing sympathies.
+This, too, called attention to widespread resentment of left-wing Ashkenazi domination of cultural institutions.

 On election day itself, Netanyahu told supporters that left-wing and foreign-funded NGOs were driving Arab voters to the polls.
-Again, he implied, the left-wing elite, moneyed and entitled, was using subterfuge to undermine the popular will of the real Jewish majority, the Mizrahi, religious and Russian-immigrant populace.
+But, again, he implied, the left-wing elite, moneyed and entitled, was using subterfuge to undermine the popular will of the real Jewish majority, the Mizrahi, religious and Russian-immigrant populace.

-In response, the Arab parties agreed to run on a single “Joint List”, and Arab voters responded with jubilation.
-Representation of the Arab parties in the Knesset rose from 11 seats to 13, on the back of increased voter turnout.
+In response, the Arab parties agreed to run on a single “Joint List,” and Arab voters responded with jubilation.
+As a result, representation of the Arab parties in the Knesset rose from 11 seats to 13 on the back of increased voter turnout.
 The Joint List’s leader, Ayman Odeh, also emerged in the eyes of the Jewish public as a more moderate voice than past Arab party heads.
 This potentially paves the way for dialogue on easing the discrimination faced by Israel’s Arabs in many walks of life – discrimination acknowledged not only on the left but also by many on the right.
 Despite their modest gains, however, Arab representatives will continue to be sidelined, victims of “King Bibi’s” ability to mobilize his base.

-Elections once thought to be issues-based – whether it was security, the economy or spending abuse claims at the prime minister’s official residence – were, in the end, not about the issues at all.
-This was a vote between two different tribes, one “left” and one “right”.
+Elections once thought to be issues-based – whether it was security, the economy, or spending abuse claims at the prime minister’s official residence – were, in the end, not about the issues at all.
+Instead, this was a vote between two different tribes, one “left” and one “right.”
 Netanyahu understood that all along.